korfuri/WhatTheRack/README.md

 This module is similar to WhatTheRack, but it will spawn a single module of a type of your choice (VCO, LFO, VCA, Sequencer, Clock, Effect, Filter, Envelope generator, Mixer or Misc).
-Like WhatTheRack, all parameters are randomized on the newly created module.
+Like WhatTheRack, enabling the "Randomize Parameters" option in the context menu will randomize the parameters of the spawned module.

 This is designed to help you get out of your routine - need a clock?
 Why not use one you've never tried!
 Need a VCO and not sure which one?